 The Wayland Kista.

-Over the years I've taught myself a few crafts, sometimes on my own or with the help of friends.
+Over the years I've taught myself a few crafts, sometimes on my own or often with the help of friends.

-Woodworking though has often been a struggle for me.
+Woodworking though has often been a challenge for me.
 I can normally beat a piece of metal into submission fairly well but wood demands a more co-operative approach and I find that frustrating at times.

 This project came about as an effort to rectify that situation.

-Rejoining the Vike and returning to public events after a few years absence prompted me to start making stuff again which inevitably means more stuff to move and transport.
+Rejoining the Vikings Society and returning to public events after a few years absence prompted me to start making stuff again which inevitably means more stuff to move and transport.
 For the most part, I carry my stuff around in wooden boxes based loosely on a Viking age tool chest found at a place called Mästermyr.

 This six board method of making chests seems to have been commonplace in the early medieval period and suits my needs well.
 Discovering that my local DIY store had started selling sawn oak boards, I decided to build a new box.